The EqualShares Method

 It's fairly immune to treachery and deceit.

 It requires that all of the recipients be willing and able to compensate the others with cash if they get more than their fair share of the property.

 It "commodifies" property that may have sentimental value.
-An elderly widow, for example, may be hurt to find out her children think the quilt she spent months sewing is worth only $15.
+An elderly widow, for example, may be hurt to find out that her children think that the quilt she spent months sewing is worth only $15.

 We'll tell you later how to eliminate or reduce these disadvantages.

 Click here for a list of step-by-step instructions.
 Before going through them, we recommend that you read the Frequently Asked Questions page.
-Click here if you want to see why this method works better than other property distribution methods.
 Good luck!